-Have you started to notice that the skin on the feet has become darker than other portions of your skin?
+Have you noticed the skin on your feet turn darker than other areas of your skin?
 Are you concerned that this may be a cause for concern?
 Well, if you are–you’re right!
-Darkening skin in your feet can be a sign of several different vein conditions, all of which should be brought to your doctor’s attention.
+Darkening skin in your feet can be a sign of several different vein conditions.
+And all of them should be brought to your doctor’s attention.

-For light skin individuals, several things can cause your feet to turn black.
+For light skinned individuals, several things can cause your feet to turn darker.
 In fact, feet that are darker than the rest of your skin can be a side effect of varicose veins.
-When you have varicose veins (incompetent veins that aren’t functioning properly) blood pools in your legs, leading to swelling–both in your veins and possibly in your legs themselves.
+When you have varicose veins (incompetent veins that aren’t functioning properly) blood pools in your legs.
+And that leads to swelling–both in your veins and possibly in your legs themselves.
 In some instances, red blood cells may leak outside the varicose veins.
 These cells carry some red pigment that, over time, may turn black in color.
 When these cells end up in your feet, they may contribute to the darker skin color.

 While an abundance of red blood cells may cause your feet to change color, lack of blood flow may also affect the appearance of your feet.
 As plaque builds up in our bodies due to fat and cholesterol, a condition known as Peripheral Arterial Diesease (PAD) may set in.
 PAD occurs when plaque sticks to your arteries, narrowing them significantly and thus affecting blood flow throughout your body.
 With PAD, less oxygen-rich blood may reach your feet.
 In contrast to skin darkening related to varicose veins, color changes related to PAD are unlikely to be accompanied by swelling.
 Additionally, your dark feet are likely to feel cold or even numb.